inkling/backbone-mootools/README.md

 Backbone MooTools is an adapter for using Backbone with the MooTools framework.
-The basic idea behind it is to use the jQuery API as a wrapper to MooTools calls to allow us to seamlessly use Backbone.js without changing it's internals.
+The basic idea behind it is to use the jQuery API as a wrapper to MooTools calls to allow us to seamlessly use Backbone.js without changing its internals.

 ## Usage